 - Post obstructive diuresis in cats who have had urinary blockages treated.
-Increased urine output occurs once the obstruction has been removed.
+Once the obstruction is removed, urine output will increase.
 The kidneys are able to resume their job of urine production to remove toxins from the bloodstream.

 - Primary or secondary hyperaldosteronism (also known as Conn syndrome).
 The adrenal glands sit on top of the kidneys producing a number of hormones.
 The outer layer (known as the cortex) produces two hormones, cortisol, and aldosterone.
 The latter hormone, aldosterone is responsible for elevating blood pressure when necessary, during this process, potassium is excreted from the body via the urine.
 These hormones are usually kept in check, however, when aldosterone levels rise abnormally, excessive amounts of potassium can be lost.
 Primary hyperaldosteronism is caused by a hormone-secreting tumour of the adrenal gland(s), the secondary can be due to kidney disease, congestive heart failure or liver disease.

 - Inherited hypokalemia (familial episodic hypokalemic polymyopathy) has been known to affect some Burmese and related cat breeds.

 Potassium shifts from the extracellular to the intracellular fluid:

 - Administration of sodium bicarbonate to treat metabolic acidosis can push potassium into cells.

 - Administration of insulin which drives potassium into cells.